MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-registration.md

 ### Determine your billing model
 ::: zone pivot="state-connected"
- Connected means you've deployed Azure Stack Hub so that it can connect to the internet and to Azure.
-You either have Azure AD or Active Directory Federation Services (AD FS) for your identity store.
-With a connected deployment, you can choose from two billing models: pay-as-you-use or capacity-based.
+ A connected deployment allows Azure Stack Hub to connect to the internet, and to Azure.
+You can also use either Azure AD or Active Directory Federation Services (AD FS) as your identity store, and choose from two billing models: pay-as-you-use or capacity-based.
 You specify the billing model later, while running the registration script.
 ::: zone-end

 ::: zone pivot="state-disconnected"
- With the disconnected from Azure deployment option, you can deploy and use Azure Stack Hub without a connection to the internet.
-However, with a disconnected deployment, you're limited to an AD FS identity store and the capacity-based billing model.
+ A disconnected deployment allows you to use Azure Stack Hub without a connection to the internet.
+With a disconnected deployment, you're limited to an AD FS identity store and the capacity-based billing model.
 You specify the billing model later, while running the registration script.
 ::: zone-end

 ### Determine your unique registration name